I started my ham radio adventures while at high school by joining the school's

 For logging I use my own logbook software which I wrote in Microsoft Access.

 QSLing: I answer all QSL cards received and verified by my logbook.
 Direct QSL cards with self-addressed envelope and enough return postage (ie 1 IRC / 1$ for Europe, Middle East, North Afica and 1 IRC / 2$ for rest of the world) are answered directly (usually within a week).
 If no return postage and self-addressed envelope are included then direct QSL cards are answered via bureau.
 PLEASE DO NOT SEND DIRECT QSL CARDS VIA REGISTERED MAIL as I need to take time off work and waste one hour to go to the Post Office to collect them in person.
 Bureau cards are answered via bureau.
 I send out bureau cards about 2 times a year.
-I also use LoTW where I upload my logs about 3-4 times a year.
+I also use LoTW and Clublog where I upload my logs every 1-2 months.

 DX-ing: When I am on the air DX-ing I try to listen to as far away stations as the conditions allow and then work my way to the stations nearer to Cyprus.
 Please respect this and don't break in when I am trying to listen for the weaker far-away stations.
 Remember what you feel like when you are trying to work a DX station and the DX station only works stations in his vicinity!
 Also remember that within the confines of my city QTH I have high noise and no special receiving antennas and therefore sometimes it is a real challenge for me to copy weak DX signals. especially on the low bands.